imerme/Addlehead/readme.md

 ## Addlehead (傻瓜)
 ***

-`Addlehead` is a robot for Susongtongxin, a traditional card game in Chinese, based on `supervise learning` and \
+`Addlehead` is a robot for Susongtongxin, a traditional card game in China, based on `supervise learning` and \
 `reinforcement learning`.